-I was next on line and the first thing I asked her was “Why did you give him his money back, he clearly didn’t water the plants”.
-She looked at me smiled and said “It’s our policy, I know he never watered them.”
-She then added “it’s a very small percentage of people that take advantage of our 1 year guarantee on plants”.
+I was next in line and the first thing I asked her was “Why did you give him his money back, he clearly didn’t water the plants”.
+She looked at me smiled and said, “It’s our policy, I know he never watered them.”
+She then added, “Tt’s a very small percentage of people that take advantage of our 1-year guarantee on plants”.
 I thought to myself, hmmm it must be 10%.

 Be prepared for this, because to tell you the truth I was not.
 I took it personally every time a customer complained or didn’t get great results.
 They scream and beat you up over the littlest of things and it makes you feel horrible, you want to go home, curl up and sleep.
-You think it’s the end of your business everyone is unhappy, what am I doing wrong.
-But the reality is, it’s just 10%, 10% of your customer base will be customers you hate.
+You think it’s the end of your business and that everyone is unhappy and you can’t figure out what you are doing wrong.
+But the reality is, it’s just 10%.
+10% of your customer base will be customers you hate.
 Every business experiences them and it’s basically unavoidable.
 Whether your service is $50 or $5000 you will always have the 10% that are miserable.

 As you grow your 7 figure agency they will come and go.
-Your goal will always be to minimize the bad ones as best to your abilities.
+Your goal will always be to minimize the bad ones to the best of your abilities.
 You must learn to minimize the bad seeds.
-As your business grows and you talk to more and more customers you’ll start to know the tell tale signs of the 10% so you can try and filter them.
+As your business grows and you talk to more and more customers you’ll start to know the telltale signs of the 10% so you can try and filter them out.
 Understand you will never eliminate them.

-So what happens when a bad seed finds it way into your kingdom?
+So what happens when a bad seed finds its way into your kingdom?
 First thing you have to do is treat them with professionalism.
 Keeping in mind you may not be the best person for this job.
 I know I’m not, we have account managers in place to handle our clients.
-They have a certain skill set that knows how to handle a bad customer and come out unscathed.
-The worst thing for you to do it fight fire with fire.
-Instead you have to fight fire with kindness.
-But get rid of them, by simply telling them you are no longer going to be doing business with them.
-Now in our business the Internet Marketing industry, you’re getting paid on a monthly basis.
-Understand if you want to rid yourself of this customer you may have to give some or all money back to break free without any negative comments online.
-Trust me when I say “you may lose a little money on the front end here but it’s well worth it later”.
+They have a certain skill set that enables them to know how to handle a bad customer and come out unscathed.
+The worst thing for you to do is to fight fire with fire.
+Instead, you have to fight fire with kindness.
+You can get rid of them by simply telling them you are no longer going to be doing business with them.
+Now in our business, the Internet Marketing industry, you’re getting paid on a monthly basis.
+Understand if you want to rid yourself of this customer you may have to give some or all of their money back to break free without any negative comments online.
+Trust me when I say that you may lose a little money on the front end here but it’s well worth it later.
 I learned that from my partner Josh, I still hate it and fight it but in the end I know it’s right.

 Here is a sample of a way that conversation could go: